The three keys to your cloud manufacturing success.

-Cloud is far more than a virtual data center: It enables software components which can help companies to increase business efficiency and optimize IT operations - if they are planned, implemented, and run the right way.
+Cloud manufacturing enables software components that can help you increase business efficiency and optimize IT operations if they are planned, implemented, and run correctly.

-So, how can manufacturers ensure they are migrating to the cloud in such a way?
+So, how can manufacturers orchestrate their cloud migration in such a way?

 Our guide outlines three key steps:

 Create clarity around how, exactly, you expect cloud solutions to maximize business efficiency.
 The idea here is that cloud should not simply provide a new way of provisioning IT resources – but enable better ways to operate.

 Next, clearly define which kinds of IT benefits to optimize for.
 Your list might include things like reduced IT infrastructure footprints at manufacturing sites, better price-to-performance ratios due to the scaling flexibility of cloud solutions, better disaster-recovery capabilities, and automation.

 3. Prioritize cloud security.

 Finally, shape your cloud security strategy, governance, and infrastructure.
 Given how your cloud solutions will connect to business-critical IT and operational technology infrastructure, having these in place is a must.

 How to execute your cloud-MOM strategy